All Episodes

 New Jersey gets its help.

-The election isn't gonna be moved.
+The election isn't going to be moved.

-It's gonna happen Tuesday.
+It's going to happen Tuesday.

-Of course, the opposite theory is what the hell is Christie doing?
+Of course, the opposite theory is: what the hell is Christie doing?

 He's giving Obama a chance to look presidential, clean up a state, look competent, look like cares and so forth.